nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 console.log(target.name);       // undefined
 ```

 In most other languages, attempting to read `target.name` throws an error because the property doesn't exist.
-JavaScript, however, uses the value `undefined` for `target.name`.
-If you've ever worked on a large code base, this behavior can cause significant problems, especially when you have a typo in the property name.
-With proxies, you can save yourself from this problem by having object shape validation.
+But JavaScript just uses `undefined` for the value of the `target.name` property.
+If you've ever worked on a large code base, you've probably seen how this behavior can cause significant problems, especially when there's a typo in the property name.
+Proxies can help you save yourself from this problem by having object shape validation.

 An *object shape* is the collection of properties and methods available on the object.
-JavaScript engines use the object shape to optimize the code, often creating classes to represent the objects.
-If you can safely assume that an object will only have the same properties and methods it began with (using `Object.preventExtensions()`, `Object.seal()`, or `Object.freeze()`) then it can be helpful to throw an error when you try to access a nonexistent property.
-Such object shape validation is easy to do using proxies.
+JavaScript engines use object shapes to optimize code, often creating classes to represent the objects.
+If you can safely assume an object will always have the same properties and methods it began with (a behavior you can enforce with the `Object.preventExtensions()` method, the `Object.seal()` method, or the `Object.freeze()` method), then throwing an error on attempts to access nonexistent properties can be helpful.
+Proxies make such object shape validation easy.

-Since property validation only has to be done when a property is read, you need to use the `get` trap.
-The `get` trap is called whenever a property is read, even if that property doesn't exist on the object.
-There are three arguments passed to the `get` trap:
+Since property validation only has to happen when a property is read, you'd use the `get` trap.
+The `get` trap is called when a property is read, even if that property doesn't exist on the object, and it takes three arguments:

 1. `trapTarget` - the object from which the property is read (the proxy's target)
-1. `key` - the property key (string or symbol) to read
+1. `key` - the property key (a string or symbol) to read
 1. `receiver` - the object on which the operation took place (usually the proxy)

-These arguments mirror those for the `set` trap, with the noticeable difference being there is no `value` argument.
-The `Reflect.get()` method accepts these same three arguments and returns the property's default value.
-You can use these to throw an error when a property doesn't exist on the target:
+These arguments mirror the `set` trap's arguments, with one noticeable difference.
+There's no `value` argument here because `get` traps don't write values.
+The `Reflect.get()` method accepts the same three arguments as the `get` trap and returns the property's default value.

+You can use the `get` trap and `Reflect.get()` to throw an error when a property doesn't exist on the target, as follows:

 ```js
 let proxy = new Proxy({}, {